hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04d_introR-data-manipulation.md

 age[idx]
 ```

-We get the same results regardless of whether or not we use the `which()`.
-While `which()` works the same as the logical expressions for indexing, it can be used for multiple other operations, where it is not interchangeable with logical expressions.
+Notice that we get the same results regardless of whether or not we use the `which()`.
+Also note that while `which()` works the same as the logical expressions for indexing, it can be used for multiple other operations, where it is not interchangeable with logical expressions.

 ### Factors